trailblazing/keys/README.md

 2.1 Variables
 =======================================
-There are some variables that can be set changes the behavior of cscope_dynamic.
+There are some variables that can be set to change the behavior of the plugin.

 g:debug                    Sets the debug switch on(1) and off(0).